Subcutaneous Transmitter (A3013)

 Figure: A3013A Ouput for 10-Hz 2-mV Square Wave Input on X.

 We also tried several other inputs on some of the transmitters, to make sure that they met our expectations with noise, gain, and frequency response.
-We stored the raw Recorder Instrument data for you to look at yourself.
-To view the raw data, download the file and open it from the Recorder Instrument in LWDAQ.
+We stored the raw Receiver Instrument data for you to look at yourself.
+To view the raw data, download the file and open it from the Receiver Instrument in LWDAQ.
 You can look at Noise taken with a 1-kΩ resistor across the X inputs, 2-mV 10-Hz Square Wave, 200-uV 10-Hz Square Wave, and 40-uV 100-Hz Square Wave.
 If you open the Neuroarchiver, you can look at the spectrum of these waveforms also.

 We recorded X overnight from an A2013A.
 The transmitter was coated with our Process V, immersed in salt-water, with the X wires soldered together.
 We monitored X in 5-second intervals and recored its average value in each interval as well as its standard deviation.